-Open to active SkillsUSA members.
-Each state may send one middle school, one high school, and one college/postsecondary competitor.
+Open to active SkillsUSA members enrolled in career and technical education programs with career objectives that are included in the SkillsUSA Championships official competitions.
+The "A" classification is based on the program enrollment of the competitor.
+It is not based on the specific skill to be demonstrated.
+Each state may send one middle-school, one high school, and one college/postsecondary competitor.